JingyiHU/Text_Retrieval_and_Search_Engine_school_project/README.md

 # Introduction

-LO17 course at University of Technology of Compiegne, France.
+Course at University of Technology of Compiegne, France.

 Link : http://www4.utc.fr/~lo17/